lmoneta/ml-tutorial-EIROforum/README.md

 * A browser window will appear and the notebooks will be visible there and you can open by clicking on them

 Note that you can also just download the notebook repository directly in SWAN from the SWAN terminal Window.
-By doing this the ``ml-tutorial-EIROforum`` will be visible in the Cernbox area accessible from SWAN.
+By doing this the ``ml-tutorial-EIROforum`` will be visible in the CERNBox page of SWAN.

 ## SWAN and Jupyter notebooks quick start ##